Get started

 st_buffer(1250)

-Next step for creating the visualization is to crop the buildings to the buffer we created before:
+Then, we crop the buildings to the buffer created earlier:

 dataviz <- st_intersection(pamp_bu, pamp_buff)